aoi-buh/Keyboard-Layouts-Doc/docs/index.md

 This is a port of the [keyboard layout doc V2](https://bit.ly/layout-doc-v2) originally made by [Ec0vid](https://github.com/ec0vid).
 Ported by [me](https://github.com/aoi-buh).

-## Special Thanks (from eco)
+## Special Thanks (from Ec0)
 This document would not have been possible without the help of multiple people.
 After all, most of my knowledge of layouts is the result of discussing layouts with them.
-So, I would like to thank Oxey, ClemenPine, StronglyTyped, Brys, Semi, Eve, Lela, Smudge, Heart, Whorf, Flarefin, Tanamr, Kyrime, Colby, Desshaw... among others.
+So, I would like to thank [Oxey](https://oxey.dev/), ClemenPine, StronglyTyped, [Brys](https://github.com/GalileoBlues/), Semi, Eve, Lela, Smudge, Heart, Whorf, Flarefin, Tanamr, Kyrime, Colby, Desshaw... among others.

 ## Chapters
 - [**Original Document**](https://bit.ly/layout-doc-v2)